Current Forest Service Grant Opportunities

-USDA Forest Service Wood Innovations Program (formerly known as the Wood-to-Energy, and Woody Biomass Utilization Grant programs) is a annual national grant program.
-The program supports traditional wood utilization projects, expands wood energy markets, and promotes using wood as a construction material in commercial buildings.
+The USDA Forest Service Wood Innovations Grant Program is an annual grant supporting traditional wood utilization projects, expanding wood energy markets, and promoting wood as a construction material.

-The Forest Service supports proposals that significantly stimulate or expand wood energy and wood products markets that support the long-term management of National Forest System and other forest lands.
-The Forest Service supports proposals that significantly stimulate or expand wood energy and wood products markets that support the long-term management of National Forest System and other forest lands.
-The focuses on the following priorities:
+The grant supports proposals that significantly expand and accelerate wood energy and wood products markets throughout the United States to address forest management needs on National Forest System and other forest lands.
+The 2022 Request for Proposals focuses on the following priorities:

 - Reduce hazardous fuels and improve forest health on National Forest System and other forest lands;